berceanu/hpc-europa3-application/index.md

 A further goal of the project is to improve the trapping and general properties of the electron beam.
-For example, the beam emittance could be improved by using different injection schemes such as self-truncated ionization injection [ref] by adding a small percentage of Nitrogen doping to the Helium gas.
-The beam energy could be increased by using a capillary to guide the laser pulse over a longer propagating distance, up to a few centimeters, at a lower plasma density.
+For example, the beam emittance could be improved by using different injection schemes such as self-truncated ionization injection [M. Zeng, Physics of Plasmas 21 (3), 030701 (2014)], experimentally demonstrated in [M. Mirzaie, et. al, Scientific Reports 5, 14659 (2015)] and [J. P. Couperus et. al, Nature Communications 8 (1) 487 (2017)].
+Ionization injection can be achieved by adding a small percentage of Nitrogen doping to the Helium gas, and the truncation effect is due to the subsequent beam-loading.
+The beam energy could also be increased, leading to a higher critical energy in the betatron spectrum.
+One way to do this is by using a capillary to guide the laser pulse over a propagating distance much longer than the Rayleigh length, of up to a few centimeters, at a lower plasma density.
+Another appoach is to optimize the laser and plasma parameters to obtain a better self-guiding of the laser (above the critical power) inside the gas jet, leading to an incresed propagation distance.

 ### 1.3.
 Contribution to research field development

+- publication
+- release simulation data and analysis tools open source
+- develop technique for measuring the angularly-resolved betatron emission spectrum?

 ## 2. Case for HPC-Europa3 funding

 ### 2.1.
 Research benefits of accessing HPC-Europa systems[^2]

+- increased propagation length
+- calculate radiation spectrum